-On the switch side, if the number of packets in an egress queue exceeds the threshold, the packets are marked with ECN.
-The ECN marking probability is determined by the queue length.
-When the queue length is less than Kmin, traffic is not marked.
-When the queue depth is greater than Kmax, all packets passing through the queue are marked.
-When the queue depth is between Kmin and Kmax, the marking probability increases according to queue depth.
+Congestion is determined by looking at the egress queue length and evaluating it against configurable thresholds (K{min} and K{max}).
+When the queue length is less than K{min} , traffic is not marked.
+When the queue length is greater than K{max} , all packets passing through the queue are marked.
+When the queue length is between K{min} and K{max} , the marking probability increases according to the extent of the queue length, as specified by DCQCN.